 4.4.
 Contactless payments

 Where additional purchases need to be made, such as towels and bottles of water, encourage clients to bring their own at least during the initial phase, or to use cards as a contactless form of payment.
+The re-opening framework from ukactive currently advise not to bring towels into the gym floor area altogether.

 You might need to limit the number of people allowed in class bookings during the initial phase of your reopening plan.
 Why not offer more 1-to-1 PT sessions as a way to keep members engaged.